 Levonorgestrel-releasing intrauterine system is a device that contains the female hormone, levonorgestrel.
-It is placed in the uterus (womb) where it slowly releases the hormone to prevent pregnancy for up to 3 years for Skyla®, up to 5 years for Kyleena™ or Mirena®, or up to 6 years for Liletta®.
+It is placed in the uterus (womb) where it slowly releases the hormone to prevent pregnancy for up to 3 years for Skyla®, up to 5 years for Kyleena®, or up to 8 years for Liletta® and Mirena®.
 It works by stopping a woman's egg from fully developing each month.
 The egg can no longer accept a sperm and fertilization (pregnancy) is prevented.

 This medicine is to be given only by or under the supervision of your doctor.

 This product is available in the following dosage forms:

 Portions of this document last updated: Sept.
 01, 2023

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 A generous benefactor has pledged $1 million and challenged us to raise an additional $250,000.
 Help us reach our goal!